readium/SDKLauncher-iOS/README.md

 ### Root Certificate

 You need to put your Root Certificate in `Resources/LCP Root Certificate.crt` to be able to read LCP protected EPUB.
-The Root Certificates are delivered by the Readium Foundation to licensees.
+The Root Certificates are delivered by EDRLab to licensees.

 As an alternative, you can use your own self-signed certificate paired with a LCP server (see: Installing a LCP Server).